elder-cb/pokemon-type-match/README.md

 Click again on the same cell to deselect both row and column, or click just on the selected column or row header to deselect them.

+Multiple columns and/or rows can be selected at the same time to allow multiple comparisons also on mobile.

 ## Development

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.1.